 The Secretary shall prepare and publish accurate minutes of all Common Room Committee and Student Representative Committee meetings, as well as of all Common Room and Student Association meetings.
 They shall maintain copies of the Constitution and these By-laws as specified in these By-laws.

 The Treasurer shall maintain and oversee the accounts of the Common Room and the Student Association, maintain an accurate inventory of Common Room property, prepare the annual budget of the Student Representative Committee in accordance with the Constitution, work closely with other members of the Student Representative Committee in the disbursement of monies, and sit on the College Finance Committee.

 The Social Secretary shall be responsible for the planning and execution of social events within the College.
 These shall include, but not be limited to, bops (up to three per term), exchange dinners, events during Freshers' Week, and other social events throughout the year.
 The most time-consuming event for the social secretary shall be the Summer Ball.
 The social secretary shall chair a working committee on planning, organizing and executing the event.
 The social secretary shall be responsible for ensuring that all of the requirements of the College's Bop, Ball, and Summer Party Rules are fulfilled and that the Summer Ball operates in such a manner as to provide the maximum entertainment for members of the college but does not jeopardise the Student Representative Committee's budget.

 The Welfare Representatives shall represent the views of junior members at the College’s Welfare and Equality Committees.
-They shall be responsible for recruiting junior sponsors and assigning them to incoming students and for those arrangements in Freshers’ Week related to the general welfare of new members, in conjunction with the Vice President, the Bursar, and the Senior Tutor.
+They shall be responsible for recruiting junior sponsors and assigning them to incoming students and for those arrangements in Freshers’ Week related to the general welfare of new members, in conjunction with the Vice-President and the Bursar.
 The Welfare Representatives shall make themselves available to junior members for consultation and advice on welfare issues.

 Environmental, Health, and Safety Representative